sandialabs/pvOps/docs/index.rst

 Introduction
 ============
 pvops is a python package for PV operators & researchers.
-It is a collection of functions for working with text-based data from photovoltaic power systems.
-The library includes functions for processing text data as well as fusion of the text information with time series data for visualization of contextual details for data analysis.
+It consists a set of documented functions for supporting operations research of photovoltaic energy systems.
+The library leverages advances in machine learning and visualization tools to extract and visualize actionable information from common PV data including Operations & Maintenance (O&M) text data, timeseries production data, and current-voltage (IV) curves.

 How to access pvops
 ========================